 I felt confused; my head seemed to be hot; and I didn't know what to say…

 Then he suggested he give me a quick check-up.

 The next minute he was telling me that my heart was going too fast and there was a chance I could have a stroke.
+He was visibly worried.
 He asked if I was able to get dressed and walk down the hall to the outpatient lab to get an ECG (electrocardiogram).

 I said I could.
 It was already slowing somewhat.